tombomba/tombomba.github.io/_posts/2018-09-24-questions-and-answers.md

 title: Answers to questions nobody asked
 date: 2018-09-24 12:34:56 -0700
 ---
 I'm [not a critic]({{ site.url }}/about/) but it's fun to answer questions put to them.
-So I cribbed this list from Chaz Ebert's ["Who's Who in Reviews"](https://www.rogerebert.com/chazs-blog/whos-who-in-reviews-table-of-contents) and gave my own responses.
+So I cribbed this list from Chaz Ebert's ["Who's Who in Reviews"](https://www.rogerebert.com/chazs-blog/whos-who-in-reviews-table-of-contents) and substituted responses of my own.

 ## Where did you grow up, and what was it&nbsp;like?
 I grew up in a lily-white suburb exactly like every other lily-white suburb.
 Pick a dozen images from a typical family sitcom, add emotional accents from "American Beauty" and "The Ice Storm," mix in the aesthetic sensibility of "Pleasantville," and you got it.
 My hometown was pretty, clean, and---at least outwardly---dull.